christianalfoni/use-react-signals/README.md

 The **plugin** will transform your application components to observe signals and prevent reconciliation waterfalls with **memo**.

 With the minimal implementation of signals and observation, the application will be more performant and waste less memory due to targeted reconciliation.
+The cost... `count.value`.